 Healthcare Professional Loan Repayment Program

 As a member of the health care team for the U.S. Army Reserve, you could earn up to $50,000 in nursing loans repayment.
-You get $20,000 a year for two consecutive years of service, plus $10,000 for a third year.
+Only selected specialties who enlist for six years meet the criteria.
 You might also be eligible to participate in another incentive program.